dela1000/myvisitedmap/README.md

 # myvisitedmap

-Show the location of all cities where I've lived or have visited.
+Show the location of all cities where I've lived or have visited in almost 7 years.